 THE SEVEN-SEALED SCROLL

-WE are now about to behold the most momentous act in human history, for when the Lambkin takes the scroll from the right hand of Him Who is sitting on the throne, the tide turns in the affairs of mankind, the crisis is reached which will eventuate in the utter destruction of evil and the ultimate triumph of good.
-Up to that moment the powers of darkness were in the ascendant: from that time they are surely doomed.
-On so sublime a subject it were sin to slight a single detail, so we will inquire carefully into its significance.
+We are now about to behold the most momentous act in human history, for when the Lambkin takes the scroll from the right hand of Him Who is sitting on the throne, the tide turns in the affairs of mankind, the crisis is reached which will eventuate in the utter destruction of evil and the ultimate triumph of good.
+Up to that moment, the powers of darkness were in the ascendant: from that time they are surely doomed.
+On so sublime a subject it was sin to slight a single detail, so we will inquire carefully into its significance.

 Some think it contained the history of the church.
 We ourselves believe that, when the true history of the church is revealed, there will be great consternation!
 But we are not prepared to expect the effects which follow the loosing of these seals.